Large deviation bounds for the Airy point process: Introduction

-where $\Phi_{-}(z):=\frac{4}{15\pi^6}(1-\pi^2 z)^{\frac{5}{2}}-\frac{4}{15\pi^6}+\frac{2}{3\pi^4}z-\frac{1}{2\pi^2}z^2, z\leq 0$ (see below for the definitions of $H$ and $H^{hf}$).
 A non-trivial upper bound (for $\limsup$) can also be obtained from Theorem \ref{Main1}.
-If a full LDP for $\nu_k|_{[-R_0,R_0]}$ with rate $I_1$ could be established (it suffices to strengthen part (b) with $I_2$ replaced by $I_1$), then a matching upper bound (for $\limsup$) can be shown, and the heuristic argument in \cite{CGKLT} can be fully justified. \end{remark} \begin{remark} The lower bound matches the (non-rigorous) physical prediction given by \cite{CGKLT}.
+If a full LDP for $\nu_{k;R_0}$ with rate $I_1$ could be established (it suffices to strengthen part (b) with $I_2$ replaced by $I_1$), then a matching upper bound (for $\limsup$) can be obtained, and the heuristic argument in \cite{CGKLT} would be fully justified. \end{remark} \begin{remark} The LDP lower bound matches the (non-rigorous) physical prediction given by \cite{CGKLT}.
 We conjecture that the lower bound is tight.
 A sharper LDP upper bound estimate for tubes around measures that decay sufficiently fast at infinity is obtained in Theorem \ref{Main2} below. \end{remark}

 For measures that decay sufficiently fast at infinity, we obtain sharper LDP upper bound estimates for tubes around them.
 Specifically, we introduce the following definition.